-You already know that the right information can be very valuable, now you will learn why it is worth getting to know the market and your competition better.
+You already know that the right information can be very valuable, now you will learn why it is worth getting to know how to do market research and your competition better.

 Take your memories back to your youth for a moment.
 You are the best athlete, one day you decide to represent the school at competitions without even asking about discipline because you will win anyway.
 However, when you step off the school bus, you quickly realize that you don’t know how to play tennis, you don’t know who you’re going to play with, much less which end of the racket to catch.

 This short story shows how a situation can end when you decide to operate in a market that you have too little information about.
+Why is market research important?
 Prior, well-planned market and competition research can reduce the risk of failure and identify the best solutions in a given situation.
 What questions should a competition investigation answer?
 According to Philip Kohler, the American economist, the analysis should be considered under four aspects of competition, i.e.:

 Brand — all enterprises producing similar products at a similar price